evasilioni/geo-weather/README.md

 **Running the tests**
-mvn test :  in order to run the tests of the application
+mvn test :  in order to run the tests of the application Two tests fail when the whole suite runs however when this tests run isolated, are successful.
+However I did'nt had the time to find out why.

 **Break down into end to end tests**
 Tests are Integration and Unit test for every feature, service